vbotka/ansible-apache/docs/source/annotation-tasks.rst

 **Include data from conf.d (3-17)**

 Include tasks from the file ``al_include_confd_vars_list`` (12) in the role ``vbotka.ansible_lib`` (11).
-This task takes as parameters the directory with the YAML configuration files (7), and the type of the list (8) and returns the list with the YAML configurations of the sections stored in the variable ``al_include_confd_vars_list``.
+This task takes as parameters the directory of the YAML configuration files (7) and the type of the list (8), and returns the list with the YAML configurations of the sections stored in the variable ``al_include_confd_vars_list``.
 The parameters (7,8) are tested inside the included tasks.

 **Configure sections in Includes directory (19-28)**

-Create the Apache configuration files (22) for the sections with the help of ``encode_apache`` filter.
+Use the ``encode_apache`` filter to create the configuration files (22) for the sections.
+See the template ``section2.j2``.

 [`tasks/httpd-confd-includes.yml <https://github.com/vbotka/ansible-freebsd-postinstall/blob/2.0-stable/tasks/httpd-confd-includes.yml>`_]